 Well, there are off course some serious issues that are worthy of being addressed but a lot of stuff that we fight over is just dumping stuff.

 People who seek power in relationships have a better than or less than mentality.
-They engage in a one up or superior stance.
-They are more focused on proving themselves right over trying to build a deep connection.
+They engage in one-up or superior stance.
+They are more focused on proving themselves right than trying to build a deep connection.